 Spanish 3 is a course for college and career bound students.
 Students will continue to refine and advance their communication skills.
 The course is taught primarily in the target language.
 Grammar study and vocabulary building will continue to be stressed.
-Students will actively participate using their attained skills to communicate in both every day and creative situations.
-Emphasis is placed on speaking and listening.
+Students will actively participate using their attained skills to communicate in both every day and creative situations Emphasis will be placed on speaking, listening, reading and writing.
 Throughout the year, the Hispanic culture will be integrated into the course.